open-pay/openpay-java/README.md

 - **API incompatibility**: Removed the option to look a transfer up using only the transactionId.
 - **API incompatibility**: Customer charges can't be looked up only with the transactionId anymore, customerId is required.
+- **API incompatibility**: Refunds no longer accept a description or an order Id.
 - Added management of plans and subscriptions.
 - Fixed bug that made Java 7 required.
 - Parameters are now set into a request object to reduce method signatures.